Hrovatin/Hrovatin.github.io/_posts/2024-11-11-ambient_expression.md

 ### Excluding genes whose DE can be explained by ambient DE

-To assess whether DE results within a cell type are driven by AGE, they could be compared to ambient DE observed in empty droplets (Amezquita, 2021).
+To assess whether DE results within a cell type are driven by AGE, they can be compared to ambient DE from empty droplets (Amezquita, 2021).
 While the comparison could be done _post hoc_ on the DE results of both droplet types individually, a more statistically sound approach would incorporate the ambient levels directly within the DE design.